What is PHP Safe Mode?

-In PHP, safe mode is a security feature that was designed to prevent hackers from being able to use PHP scripts to execute commands at the operating system level (such as Linux shell commands).
+Safe mode is a security feature in PHP that was made to stop hackers from using PHP scripts to run commands at the level of the operating system (such as Linux shell commands).

 safe_mode = Off

-To determine if safe mode is actually off, you can create a php info file called phpinfo.php containing the this code:
+To find out if safe mode is really off, you can make a php info file called phpinfo.php that has the following code in it:

 If you run the script in your web browser, it will print out all of the PHP settings.